Hugo Stinnes: Later life

 Stinnes died in Berlin as a result of a gall bladder operation.
 Although his financial empire held some 4500 companies and 3000 manufacturing plants, it collapsed within a year of his death.
 Parts of his empire continued as Stinnes AG (now DB Mobility Logistics), Hugo Stinnes Schiffahrt and RWE, the second-largest energy supplier in Germany.

-Family

-In 1895, Hugo Stinnes married Cläre Wagenknecht; the couple had seven children: Edmund Hugo (1896–1980), Hugo Hermann (1897–1982), Clärenore (1901–1990), Otto (1903–1983), Hilde (1904–1975), Ernst (1911–1986), and Else (1913–1997).
-Their daughter Clärenore was the first European woman to circumnavigate the world with an automobile in 1929.

-His son Edmund Stinnes was a financier who left Germany and gave his home for the Secret Surrender negotiations in 1945 which brought WW2 to an end in Italy.
+Personal life

+In 1895, Stinnes married Clara Eleonore Hermine Henriette Wagenknecht, colloquially Clara "Cläre" Wagenknecht (1872–1973), daughter of Edmund Karl Wagenknecht (1838–1921), a merchant and consul, and Clementina Wagenknecht (née von Eicken; 1848–1922).
+They had seven children;